Top Banks in Bermuda

 The bank also offers investment products and services, cash and liquidity management, custody administration, foreign exchange, and settlement services.

-Founded in 1858, Bank of Butterfield is present in Cayman Islands, Guernsey, Switzerland, the Bahamas and the United Kingdom.
+Founded in 1858, making it one of the oldest banks in Bermuda, Bank of Butterfield is also present in the Cayman Islands, Guernsey, Switzerland, the Bahamas, and the United Kingdom.
 As of 2016, it manages seven branches and 51 ATMs.
 Headquartered in Hamilton, it employs 1,240 individuals as of 2016.

 In 2016, the bank’s total income was US$402.6 million compared to US$364.3 million in 2015, and its total assets were US$11,103 million, compared to USD 10,275.6 million in the previous year.